FINCEPTA/docs/docs/enrich_transactions.md

-# **Enrich Transaction**
+# **Enrich Transactions**

 ## Overview
 The `/v1/enrich_transaction` endpoint enriches transaction data by categorizing the transactions into our custom categories.
-This endpoint supports both JSON data and JSON files as input.
-Check the sample input below to use this endpoint properly.

 ## How to Use